baranjajernej/baranjajernej/README.md

 - 👋 Hi, I’m @baranjajernej
-- 🌱 I’m currently expanding my knowledge in R and also learning ShinyApp.

 <!---
 baranjajernej/baranjajernej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.